skiliton/demo-eigenvalue-algorithms/README.md

 from being a univercity lab are impoving skills and gaining knowlage related to OOP design, writing git commit messages, command line program development using Picocli framework.

+## Warning
+This project intended for demonstration purposes only.
+This recommendation is based on a fact that there are a lot of inefficencies related to algorithm implementation.

 ## Technologies
 Project is created with:
 * Java 8
 * EJML library version: 0.39
 * Picocli framework version: 4.5.1
 * Hibernate Validator library version: 6.0.2.Final
+* Apache Commons Configuration 2 library version: 2.7

+Project is tested with:
+* JUnit 5

 ## Features
 * Input matrix in CSV